 - Arrange for final check (or check stub) to be forwarded or picked up.
 Employee's final check will be mailed to the last address of record, if other arrangements are not made.
-If they want their final check to go somewhere other than where it has gone in the past they will e-mail email@example.com the following information: Name, Last 4 digits of the social security number, and the address where the check should be mailed.
-You will be paid for any unused vacation time/earned time in accordance with policy.
+If they want their final check to go somewhere other than where it has gone in the past they will e-mail email@example.com the following information: Name, USNH ID number, and the address where the check should be mailed.

-- If you change your mailing address, notify Banner HR team, UNH Human Resources, 2 Leavitt Lane, in writing and include your social security number in order to receive voluntary correspondence and your tax with-holding statement (W-2).
-If you do not receive a W-2, contact Payroll at 862-1400.
+- If you change your mailing address,fill out the Change of Address Form using the following link and return to UNH Human Resources, 2 Leavitt Lane, and include your USNH ID number in order to receive voluntary correspondence and your W-2 tax with-holding statement. www.usnh.edu/hr/Forms/pdf/AddressChangeForm.pdf.
+If you do not receive a W-2, contact UNH Payroll at 862-1400.

 - Turn in your University identification card to Human Resources.

 - Return keys and office equipment to the department.

 - Contact Accounts Payable if you have outstanding travel advances/vouchers.

 - If you have been issued a personal authorization code to make personal long distance calls, please submit the web form Long Distance Authorization Codes to request that your personal authorization code be deactivated.

 - To cancel your personal Exchange Unified Messaging Voice Mail for your own voice service, submit the Voice Mail form and click "Set to Unassigned".

 - Parking Services will be notified of your termination date.
 If you have questions in this regard, please contact Parking Services at 862-1010.